 Well, you're here so you've kind of got the second question in the bag.
 When you go down on your knee to propose, you'll have me, an experienced photographer who specializes in engagement and proposal photography and I'll create for you a stunning photo gallery for you to share with your friends and family.

-Having a surprise engagement photography session in Kauai will be immeasurably special for you.
+Having a surprise proposal photoshoot is immeasurably special.
 When you look back years later, no doubt you'll say, "I'd love to go back to that sushi bar by the beach the day I proposed to you."
 Well, having timeless photographs in your album will make it that much more special.
+There are two different options to photograph a surprise proposal.

 'nuff said,